| java.lang.Object | |

 connection (channel) with the Observable in both

-synchronous (from within onNext(Object)
+synchronous (from within onNext(Object)) and asynchronous manner.

-s | the Disposable instance whose dispose() can
+| s | the Disposable instance whose dispose()can

 be called anytime to cancel the connection |